zyfone/UGA/README.md

 ---

-Note that we find that our code is not stable due to adversarial training,require multiple testing attempts to achieve desired results [Please test the weights of 6, 7.]
+Note that we find that our code is not stable due to adversarial training,require multiple testing attempts to achieve desired results.

+[Please test the weights of 6 and 7]

 ## Requirements